Optimizing taxes through Maltese tax policy

 The main taxes in Malta 2023 that a resident company pays are:

 - VAT is 18%.
-For the sale of real estate, as well as insurance and banking services do not have to pay.
+For the sale of real estate, insurance and banking services - 0%.
 The same applies to goods that are sold off the island.

-- Income tax is 35%, affects all profits, including those made in another country, but a resident company can get a deduction.
+- Income tax is 35%.
+It affects all profits, including those made in another country, but a resident company can get a deduction.

-For profits from dividends and exports to the EU do not have to pay.
+There are no fees for profits from dividends and exports to the EU.
 The same applies to the authorized share capital of the organization, which was registered in Malta.

 When an income tax deduction is available